SeC-Hikit/Hikit-ERT/README.md

 Since it does not support authentication, Hikit ERT should run in a DMZ, not reachable from the outer word.

 ### Properties
-Configure the `application.properties` file to fit the application runtime to your needs.
+Configure the `application.yml` file to fit the application runtime to your needs.
 For more on the system properties, check out the repo wiki pages.

 ## The API